 Breast Augmentation

-Breast Augmentation at Iowa Plastic Surgery
+Breast Augmentation at Genesis Plastic Surgery

-Iowa Plastic Surgery has a private but full-sized hospital operating room that is certified by the Joint Commission, the same accrediting broadly used by hospitals.
+Genesis Plastic Surgery has a private but full-sized hospital operating room that is certified by the Joint Commission, the same accrediting broadly used by hospitals.
 This allows us to do the majority of procedures in our office facility but with the utmost safety.

 With a team that works together, our safety record is outstanding and yet allows the privacy that a large facility cannot offer.
 In addition, our facility has had a much lower infection rate than procedures done at larger facilities.
 Safety is our utmost goal, yet we are able to offer the convenience, privacy, safety, and familiarity of a team dedicated to aesthetic plastic surgery.